Citations

 • Julie Ingersoll, Building God’s Kingdom: Inside the World of Christian Reconstruction, Oxford University Press, 2015: References on p.
 260-261 to an article I wrote for Homeschoolers Anonymous, “End Child Protection: Doug Phillips, HSLDA, and the 2009 Men’s Leadership Summit,” link.

-Media and other coverage of my work:
+Media and other coverage that cites my work:

 • Emma Brown and Peter Jamison, Washington Post, “The Christian home-schooler who made ‘parental rights’ a GOP rallying cry,” August 29, 2023, link